-If you live in Toledo or Cleveland, OH, you are no stranger to heavy rain in the winter and fall.
+If you live in Cleveland, OH, you are no stranger to heavy rain in the winter and fall.
 During especially powerful rainstorms, high levels of rainwater can accumulate in your soil and around your foundation.
 This rainwater buildup can leak into your basement walls, resulting in wet drywall.

 External leaks are more likely to occur if the soil around your home is eroded or if you have cracks in your basement walls.
 Both can let water seep into your drywall.
 Soil erosion happens when water washes away soil particles.
 This can decrease the amount of soil surrounding your home, exposing your foundation to rainwater, which may potentially flood your basement over time if not fixed.

 If your basement wall has cracks, either from previous structural issues or water damage, excess water around your basement will make its way into the drywall.
 This will cause your basement drywall to become wet since the water has nowhere else to go.

 - High Humidity Levels

 Humidity levels tend to be higher in many basements since they are underground.
 Because of that, the basement can retain cooler temperatures, as well as any moisture in the air.

 High humidity levels tend to be more problematic in the winter, due to the frequent rain.
 When the air outside is cold and wet, your basement will tend to mirror these conditions.
 Since most basements are built lacking a proper ventilation system, the moisture in your below-grade area will continue to rise.
 With enough time, it can certainly cause your basement drywall to become wet.